Lnk016/micro-man/README.md

 # microman
 A man page plugin for the Micro editor.
 Something I created for personal use, decided I could upload it here.

-Adds a `man` command which displays manual pages in a new, read-only tab without leaving Micro.
+Adds a `man` command which displays manual pages without leaving Micro.
-- Opens the man page in a new tab
+- Opens man pages in a new, read-only tab
-- Buffer is read-only
 ## Installation
 This plugin is installed by cloning the repository into Micro’s plugin directory.
 1. Create the plugin directory if it doesn’t exist: